microsoft/qsharp/katas/content/qubit/index.md

 However, at the early stages of quantum program development the program typically runs on a simulator - a classical program which simulates the behavior of a small quantum system while having complete information about its internal state.
 You can take advantage of this to do some non-physical things, such as peeking at the internals of the quantum system to observe its exact state without disturbing it!

 The [DumpMachine](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics.dumpmachine) function from the [Microsoft.Quantum.Diagnostics namespace](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics) allows you to do exactly that.
-The output of `DumpMachine` is accurate up to a global phase, sometimes you'll see that all amplitudes are multiplied by some complex number compared to the state you're expecting.
+The output of `DumpMachine` is accurate up to a global phase; sometimes you'll see that all amplitudes are multiplied by some complex number compared to the state you're expecting.

 ### Demo: DumpMachine For Single-Qubit Systems